 Nowadays, it is never too soon to think about Christmas.
 This is especially so in the case of the Christmas Lunch which is on 9 December (see Events for details).
 Such events take a lot of organising, so those of you who have not yet booked a place please put your skates on and do it now while you are thinking about it.
 Those of you who have booked and have neither yet paid nor made your meal choices, can you please do these things as soon as you can.
 Let's bring a smile to the faces of the new Social Committee.

 The Celebration Dinner is the occasion to share the pleasure of the winners of the various Club competitions through the outdoor season.
 It was also the occasion to thank Darren Ellis, Mandy Ellis and Dean Ellis (the outgoing Social Committee) for all their hard work over the years as their tenure came to an end.

 We were honoured to have the Lord Mayor of Canterbury, Councillor Jean Butcher as well as The Lady Mayoress, Di Baldock as our guests and the dispenser of cups.

 Wearing chains of office are Sue Close, President of our Club, flanked by the Lord Mayor and the Lady Mayoress,

 together with the winners of the array of various trophies.

 Sponsors of Canterbury Bowling Club

 We are fortunate to have various high quality organisations that sponsor our Club in a number of ways.
 Some sponsor our fixture book and they can be seen here.
-Others advertise their brands by placing boards on our Clubhouse - click on the expanding images and the hyperlinks for Burgess Hodgson, Chartered Accountants, Choose Leisure, Motorhomes, Canterbury Specsavers ,hearing and eye health, and the Chaucer Hospital.
+Others advertise their brands by placing boards on our Clubhouse - click on the expanding images and the hyperlinks for Burgess Hodgson, Chartered Accountants, Choose Leisure, Motorhomes, Canterbury Specsavers ,hearing and eye health, Mickle Creative, design, printing and websites and the Chaucer Hospital.